Showing all 7 results

 Cinque Campi

-The Nizzoli family has been cultivating its vineyards in the hills of Reggio Emilia for over 200 years.
-The Azienda Agricola Cinque Campi, named after the oldest parcel of land on the estate, today stands for authentic, natural Lambrusco - a far cry from the cloying mass-produced product that once tarnished the name.
+For over 200 years, the Nizzoli family has cultivated their vineyards in the hills of Reggio Emilia.
+Azienda Agricola Cinque Campi, named after the estate's oldest vineyard parcel, today stands for authentic, unadulterated Lambrusco – far removed from the cloying mass-market product that once damaged the name.

-Vanni Nizzoli, a trained oenologist and protagonist of the Lambrusco renaissance, took over the family estate in 2003 and systematically switched to organic cultivation.
-His philosophy: wines are created in the vineyard, not in the cellar.
-This is why he does not use fining, filtration or added sulphites - the total sulphur content is less than 10 mg/L.
+Vanni Nizzoli, trained oenologist and protagonist of the Lambrusco renaissance, took over the family estate in 2003 and consistently converted to organic viticulture.
+His philosophy: wines are made in the vineyard, not in the cellar.
+That's why he forgoes fining, filtration and added sulphites – total sulphur content remains below 10 mg/L.

 More about Cinque Campi

-The seven hectares of vineyards are spread over four sites - Cinque Campi, Le Marcone, Botteghe and La Bora Lungha - on a Pliocene terrazzo at an altitude of 200 metres.
-The soils of clay, sand and silt with a high silicate content give the wines the mineral freshness that Vanni describes as „the skeleton of the wine“.
-The oldest vines date back to 1948, and one small parcel even harbours 120-year-old Spergola, Trebbiano and Malbo vines.
+The seven hectares of vineyard are distributed across four sites – Cinque Campi, Le Marcone, Botteghe and La Bora Lungha – on a Pliocene terrace at 200 metres elevation.
+The soils of clay, sand and silt with a high silicate content give the wines that mineral freshness which Vanni describes as "the skeleton of the wine".
+The oldest vines date from 1948, and a small parcel is home to stocks of Spergola, Trebbiano and Malbo that are even 120 years old.

-The range is characterised exclusively by indigenous grape varieties: Lambrusco Grasparossa for the characterful red wines, Malbo Gentile and Marzemino as cuvée partners, Spergola and Trebbiano for the whites.
-An encounter with natural wine pioneer Jean-Pierre Robinot encouraged Vanni in his path: „Why bother when you add so little anyway?“
+Exclusively indigenous grape varieties characterise the range: Lambrusco Grasparossa for the characterful red wines, Malbo Gentile and Marzemino as cuvée partners, Spergola and Trebbiano for the whites.
+An encounter with natural wine pioneer Jean-Pierre Robinot reinforced Vanni's path: "Why go to the trouble if you're adding so little anyway?"

 Luna Calante, Vino Spumante

-Cinque Campi wines are produced according to a centuries-old principle: spontaneous fermentation with wild yeasts, no additives, no intervention.
-The second fermentation in the bottle is not carried out with industrial sugar or yeast, but exclusively with chilled must from the company's own grapes.
-Depending on the amount of must, a lighter Frizzante or a more powerful Spumante such as the Particella 128.
+The wines of Cinque Campi are made according to a centuries-old principle: spontaneous fermentation with wild yeasts, no additives, no interventions.
+The second fermentation in the bottle does not occur with industrial sugar or yeast, but exclusively with chilled must from their own grapes.
+Depending on the quantity of must, a lighter Frizzante or a more pressurised Spumante such as the Particella 128 is created.

-A local saying determines the rhythm: „Luna Calante, Vino Spumante“ - bottling takes place when the moon is waning.
-The riddling and disgorging is done by hand, a maximum of 600 bottles per run, together with the parents, who still help Vanni with the harvest to this day.
-Even the labels have a family character: the drawings are by Vanni's son Flavio.
+A local saying dictates the rhythm: "Luna Calante, Vino Spumante" – bottling takes place at the waning moon.
+The riddling and disgorging is done by hand, a maximum of 600 bottles per batch, together with his parents, who support Vanni to this day during the harvest.
+Even the labels bear a family character: the drawings are by Vanni's son Flavio.

 The CinqueCampi Rosso is the flagship: a Lambrusco Frizzante made from 75-80% Grasparossa, complemented by Malbo Gentile and Marzemino.
-Dark purple in colour, with aromas of wild berries and violets, dry with a fine perlage - this is what Lambrusco used to taste like before the industry watered it down.
+Dark violet, with aromas of wild berries and violets, made dry with fine perlage – this is how Lambrusco tasted before industry watered it down.

-The Rio degli Sgoccioli shows the white side: a Spumante from Spergola with a golden colour and complex aroma.
-Anyone looking for a summery rosé will find a lively rosato frizzante made from Lambrusco grapes in Fuorleggero - perfect with mortadella, Parmigiano and other specialities from Emilia.
+The Rio degli Sgoccioli shows the white side: a Spumante made from Spergola with golden colour and complex aromatics.
+For those seeking a summery rosé, the Fuorleggero offers a vibrant Rosato Frizzante made from Lambrusco grapes – perfect with Mortadella, Parmigiano and other specialities of Emilia.

-Cinque Campi is not a winery in the traditional sense, but a farm with a history.
-In addition to the wines, Vanni also produces an award-winning Condimento Balsamico, which matures for at least 12 years in wooden barrels - outside the DOP regulations, but with the same dedication.
-And Saba, the cooked grape must that is traditionally drizzled over freshly fallen snow.
+Cinque Campi is not a wine estate in the classical sense, but an agricultural business with history.
+Alongside the wines, Vanni also produces an award-winning Condimento Balsamico that matures for at least 12 years in wooden barrels – outside DOP regulations, but with the same dedication.
+And Saba, the cooked grape must, traditionally drizzled over freshly fallen snow.

 As a member of VinNatur, Cinque Campi stands for uncompromising naturalness: 100% grapes, nothing more.
-Those who appreciate this philosophy will also find Casa Coste Piane spirits in the Veneto.
-The wines are lively, sometimes idiosyncratic, but always honest - just like the family that has been producing them for generations.
+Those who appreciate this philosophy will also find kindred spirits at Casa Coste Piane in the Veneto.
+The wines are living, sometimes idiosyncratic, but always honest – like the family that has produced them for generations.